AitoDotAI/aito-python-tools/docs/source/sql.rst

 SQL Database Integration
 ========================

-The Aito Python SDK supports integration between your SQL database and the Aito database
+The Aito Python SDK supports integration with your SQL database so that you can upload the result of your SQL query to Aito.

 .. _sqlInstallation: